apollographql/apollo/studio-docs/source/notification-setup.md

 ### Pagerduty

-#### 1. Create a pagerduty integration key
+#### 1. Create a Pagerduty integration key

-1. Generate an [integration key](https://support.pagerduty.com/docs/generating-api-keys#events-api-keys) for the service that should recieve pagerduty alerts in Pagerduty.
-2. Select a service that corresponds to your GraphQL API, or "Add New Service".
+Generate an [integration key](https://support.pagerduty.com/docs/generating-api-keys#events-api-keys) for the service that should recieve alerts in Pagerduty.
+You can select an [existing service](#existing-services) that corresponds to your GraphQL API or [**Add New Service**](#adding-a-service).

-   1. For existing services:
-      - Click on the "Integrations" tab, and then "new integration".
+##### Existing services

+1. Navigate to the service's Integrations tab and click **new integration**.
-      - Enter an Integration Name, (e.g. "Apollo Alerts").
+2. Enter an Integration Name, (e.g. "Apollo Alerts").
-      - Under "Integration type", choose "Use our API directly", and "Events API v2".
+3. Under "Integration type", choose **Use our API directly** and **Events API v2**.
-      - Click "Add Integration"
-   2. When adding a service:
+4. Click **Add Integration**.
+5. From the Integrations tab, copy the generated integration key from the table for use in the [next step](#2-provide-the-integration-key-to-studio).

+##### Adding a service

-      - Under "Integration Settings", choose "Use our API directly", and use "Events API v2".
+1. Under "Integration Settings", choose **Use our API directly** and use **Events API v2**.
-      - Enter an Integration Name (e.g. "Apollo Alerts"), and continue with adding the service.
+2. Enter an Integration Name (e.g., `Apollo Alerts`) and complete the add service flow.
-3. From the "Integrations" tab, copy the generated "Integration Key" from the table and paste it into the form below.
+3. From the Integrations tab, copy the generated integration key from the table for use in the [next step](#2-provide-the-integration-key-to-studio).
-4. Click 'Done'.

-#### 2. Provide the Integration key to Studio
+#### 2. Provide the integration key to Studio

 <img src="./img/integrations/pd_creation.png" width="500" class="screenshot" alt="Slack Creation Modal">

 1. Back in Studio, specify a name for this notification channel in the Channel Name field.
 This name must be unique among your graph's notification channels.

-   _This name does not have to match the name of the Pagerduty Service, but it's recommended for simplicity._
+   _This name does not have to match the name of the Pagerduty service, but it's recommended for simplicity._

-2. In the Pagerduty Integration Key field, paste the integration key you obtained in [Create a pagerduty integration key](#1-Create a pagerduty integration key).
+2. In the Pagerduty Integration Key field, paste the integration key you obtained in [Create a pagerduty integration key](#1-create-a-pagerduty-integration-key).

 3. Click **Done**.